Frigid temperatures, power outages lead to water problems - WTMJ

 Associated Press

 MEMPHIS, Tenn.
-(AP) — Homeowners, hospitals and businesses from Texas to Tennessee grappled with broken water mains, burst pipes and boil-water orders Wednesday in parts of the country unaccustomed to dealing with sustained frigid temperatures.
+(AP) — About 7 million people in Texas — a quarter of the nation’s second-most populous state — were told to boil their water or stop using it entirely as homeowners, hospitals, and businesses grappled with broken water mains and burst pipes, many in areas unaccustomed to dealing with sustained frigid temperatures.

 Winter storms during the past week in the Midwest, Texas and the South forced water service providers to scramble to manage flows as sub-freezing temperatures presented serious problems.